aldebaran/qibuild/doc/rosbuild.rst

 The CMake frameworks have both a public and a private API.

-rosbuild is more used, has better documentation, and a large community. qiBuild is still a work in progress :)

 What is in qiBuild and not in rosbuild
 --------------------------------------